BSU Catalog Home | Geography Program | All-University Courses and Descriptions

 3320 REGIONAL PLANNING METHODS (3 credits) An examination of the basic planning process, including the development of strategic and comprehensive plans, plan implementation, pertinent legislation, and sources and techniques of funding.
 Prerequisite: GEOG 2200 or GEOG 2225 or GEOG 2300 or consent of instructor.

-3410 GEOGRAPHY OF THE UNITED STATES (3 credits) A regional analysis of the physical, demographic, economic and cultural characteristics of the nation.
+3410 GEOGRAPHY OF NORTH AMERICA (3 credits) A regional analysis of the physical, demographic, economic and cultural characteristics of the nations in North America.

 3460 TEACHING OF MIDDLE AND SECONDARY SCHOOL SOCIAL STUDIES (4 credits) Objectives, activities, methods, and materials in teaching social studies in grades 5-12.
 Additional laboratory time is required.
 Prerequisite: ED 3110.